2025 Booth Descriptions

 Flandrau Science Center and Planetarium

-Visit us to test your knowledge of insect mouthparts and insect life cycles.
-Stop by our booth to discover all that Flandrau has to offer for exhibits, planetarium shows, birthday parties, and more!
+Test your skills with Guess That Baby (Insect Edition) and our Tarantula Nebula Ring Toss!
+Visit our booth to discover all that Flandrau has to offer for exhibits, planetarium shows, birthday parties, and more!

 We are a group of organizations and individuals whose goal is to promote monarch butterfly conservation as well as advocating for the protection of important pollinator habitat.